 Maturity assessments provide you with a genius solution for building the ‘know, like, trust’ factor as a consultant.

-For example, Axway seamlessly integrated The Digital Maturity Assessment into a landing page on their website.
+Axway seamlessly integrated their Digital Maturity Assessment into a landing page on their website.
 By providing their visitors with straightforward information about the steps involved and an example of what to expect from the assessment on this landing page, they come across as transparent and therefore, trustworthy.

 As a result, a higher percentage of visitors take their assessment which helps them to generate more leads.
 A landing page and assessment offers consultants a way to effectively automate their lead generation process in a way that results in more conversions.